hero007noob/Nykaa-clone/Readme.md

 # **Nykaa-clone**
  ## **Project Description**

 The goal of NYKAACLONE was to create a replica of Nykaa.com that functions similarly to the original website.
 This includes the ability to browse and purchase products, create an account, and view order history.
-The project was developed using only HTML, CSS, and JavaScript.
+The project was developed using only HTML, CSS, and JavaScript.This project is made for paractice and educational purposes only.

 ## **Tech stacks used :**
 To create this clone following Tech stack is used by contributors.